Vienna running routes:

 The city is full of of them.
 You'll run past a huge museum, a theater or a palace every half a minute, way more than a city of its size can use for anything practical.
 In other words, Vienna is all dressed up with no place to go.
 But people still enjoy play-acting on this grand stage, full of coffee houses, operas, concerts, universities.

-As soon as I got back to this captivating living museum, I knew exactly where I wanted to run first: do a loop through the most imposing buildings and then run the back alleys through the equally fascinating old town.
+As soon as I got back to this captivating living museum, I knew exactly where I wanted to run first: do a loop past the most imposing buildings and then run the back alleys through the equally fascinating old town.
 So here's that route:

 Vienna Neustadt/Altstadt (New Town/Old Town) Route